-I saw Venice: Floating City through a young Army soldier eyes when I visited the city for the first time in October 2019.
+I saw Italy’s enchanting Venice through a young Army soldier’s eyes when I visited the city for the first time in October 2019.
 My brother Terry lived in northern Italy for two years when he was stationed in the 1960s.

-He fell in love with “Venezia” because what boy raised in Silver Spring, Maryland wouldn’t love this former empire that ruled the seas?
+He fell in love with “Venezia.”
+What boy wouldn’t love this former empire that ruled the seas?

-It was Terry’s dream that his little sister would visit Venice before it disappears.
+Now it was Terry’s dream that his little sister would visit Italy’s enchanting Venice before it disappears.
 (And Venetians are quick to tell you that their city is under threat of sinking away by 2100.
 Climate change and rising sea levels are the main threats.)

 My heart swelled that Venezia could own the keys to my brother’s heart still five decades later.
-I wanted to see Venice through my brother’s eyes.
+Of course, I wanted to see Venice through my brother’s eyes.
 I bought him a “coffee table book” showing photos of Italy.
 We would sit talking together on the phone—separated by 3,000 miles—and he would reminisce about the sights.
-I loved imagining him as a young man living overseas.
-I had a tattered old black and white photo of my brother standing in San Marco Square surrounded by pigeons (age 21).
+I loved picturing him as a young man living overseas.
+At my home, there is a tattered old B&W photo of my 21-year-old brother standing in San Marco Square surrounded by pigeons.
 He looks like a movie star in a Federico Fellini film.

-Terry gave me his Top 6 list of places to see in Venice to see its charms (and experience his favorites):
+Interestingly, Terry’s Top 6 list of places to see in Venice to see its charms include islands near the Island of Venice.

-It was an ambitious list as I only had 48 hours in Venice.
-But i was determined to see as many of his recommendations as possible.
-I booked my direct flight to Venice (via Philadelphia Airport) over 10 months ago using American Airline miles.
+It was an ambitious list; I will only spend two nights in Venice.
+But I was determined to see as many of his recommendations as possible.
+I booked my direct flight to Venice (via Philadelphia Airport) over 10 months ago using American Airlines miles.
 Score!
 (It is frustrating how few times you can cash in your miles if you don’t book months in advance but this is another story about travelers’ woes in financing their adventures abroad.)

 This is where things begin to go wrong.
 I arrive jet lagged on a warm Thursday morning.
 I know there are two affordable options to reach Venice.
 I can take a train to Stazione Venezia Santa Lucia (San Lucia’s train station) and then buy a ticket on a vaporetta to get to San Marco.
 Or I can travel directly to Venice by the Alilaguna (the ferry which connects travelers between the Marco Polo Airport and stops in Venice).
 The boat ride takes 70 minute.
 My excitement is growing.

-I step off the ferry at the San Marco stop, patting myself on making the correct decision.
+Stepping off the ferry at the San Marco stop, I applaud myself for making the correct decision.
 I know that I will have to drag my rolling suitcase along the dock (as well as carry it each time that I reach a staircase).
-I am also slightly stooped with the black backpack carrying my hiking gear.
+My black backpack carrying my hiking gear also weighs me down.

 I cannot begin to describe the sea of humanity that I must swim through in Venice.
 It is wall-to-wall people and they all have turned into statues.
 Everyone seems to be taking selfies and I understand the allure—every single corner of Venice presents the opportunity for a post on Facebook or Instagram.
 But I am on a mission to find my hotel, drop off my suitcase and meet my guide for my walking tour by 5 pm.

 So I think if you go to Venice and understand that you will be perpetually lost, you won’t get as upset as I felt.
-But I thought I was the savvy traveler who could book back-to-back tours for food tastings, island trips and neighborhood walks.
-Instead I am horribly lost and only manage to find two of the three starting points for my tours.
+But I thought I was the savvy traveler who could book back-to-back tours for food tastings, island trips, and neighborhood walks.
+Instead, I get horribly lost and only manage to find two of the three starting points for my tours.

-So understand that Venice is a agonizingly difficult city to maneuver—every time you leave your hotel, you will be faced with an impossibly convulted network of dead-end streets and alleys.
+Italy’s enchanting Venice is not so enchanting to maneuver.
+Every time you leave your hotel, you will be faced with an impossibly convoluted network of dead-end streets and alleys.
 Prepare to walk in circles.
-As Ralph Waldo Emerson observed, it is “a city for beavers.”
+As Ralph Waldo Emerson opined, Venice “is a city for beavers.”